National Organization for Women: Anti-discrimination

 NOW also helped women get equal access to public places.
 For example, the Oak Room held men-only lunches on weekdays until 1969, when Friedan and other members of NOW staged a protest.
 As well, women were not allowed in McSorley's Old Ale House's until August 10, 1970, after NOW attorneys Faith Seidenberg and Karen DeCrow filed a discrimination case against the bar in District Court and won.
 The two entered McSorley's in 1969 and were refused service, which was the basis for their lawsuit for discrimination.
 The case decision made the front page of The New York Times on June 26, 1970.
 The suit, Seidenberg v.
 McSorleys' Old Ale House (1970, United States District Court, S. D. New York), established that, as a public place, the bar could not violate the Equal Protection Clause of the United States Constitution.
 The bar was then forced to admit women, but it did so "kicking and screaming".
-With the ruling allowing women to be served, the bathroom became unisex.
-But it was not until sixteen years later that a ladies room was installed.
+With the ruling allowing women to be served, the bathroom became unisex, and it took 16 years for the ladies room to be installed.

 Carole De Saram, who joined NOW in 1970 and was later president of the New York chapter, led a demonstration in 1972 to protest discriminatory banking policies.
 She encouraged women to withdraw savings from a Citibank branch in protest of their practices, causing a branch to close.
 NOW led numerous similar protests, and in 1974, their actions led directly to the passage of the Equal Credit Opportunity Act.